Teresa Carpio: Filmography

 She has appeared in 13 movies in total, starting in 1984 with a lead role in Happy Ghost, where she also sang the theme song.
-She is more well-known for her later movies, where she often was famous for small roles that became extremely popular, such as 2003's Truth or Dare: 6th Floor Rear Flat where she sang part of 海闊天空 (Boundless Oceans, Vast Skies), accompanying herself on keyboards.
+She is more well-known for her later movies, where she often was famous for small roles that became extremely popular, such as 2003's Truth or Dare: 6th Floor Rear Flat where she sang part of "Boundless Oceans, Vast Skies", accompanying herself on keyboards.

 Motion pictures

 Teaching

 Carpio began teaching in 1991, when Sandy Lam came to her and asked her to teach her in preparation for her concerts at the Hong Kong Coliseum.
 After that, many other singers followed, such as Sammi Cheng, Wong Cho Lam, Cecilia Cheung, Joey Yung, Gigi Leung, Alex To, Edmund Leung, Twins, and Jade Kwan.

 She appeared on Hong Kong television as a judge and head vocal coach on season two of the singing competition The Voice.